Air Fryer Irish Soda Bread Recipe (Ninja Air Fryer)

 • Applesauce or apple butter

-I also love these Air Fryer Reuben Egg Rolls as a party appetizer!
+I also love to serve soda bread with my Air Fryer Reuben Egg Rolls as a party appetizer or with sweet jam alongside some Irish Whiskey Bread Pudding for dessert!

 Recipe FAQs